 Dear Parents and Guardians,

-Kindergarten through second grade classrooms will continue to utilize the ladder system to monitor behavior in the classroom.
+Kindergarten through first grade classrooms will continue to utilize the ladder system to monitor behavior in the classroom.
 In addition, the entire school will be utilizing ClassDojo in each classroom.
 ClassDojo is an online tool that allows teachers to reward positive behaviors and track progress towards specific goals.
 Parents are able to monitor their individual child’s behaviors and communicate further with teachers through this online application.
 Please feel free to learn more about ClassDojo through their website www.ClassDojo.com/LearnMore.
 More communication regarding signing up for an account and connecting to your child’s classroom will be distributed through teachers’ newsletters.

 In addition to using ClassDojo, we plan to utilize quarterly celebrations to encourage positive behaviors throughout the school day.
 Students that consistently earn recognition for embodying positive behaviors in the classroom will have an opportunity to partake in quarterly celebrations that will include guest speakers, movies, and extra recess.
 If you are interested in volunteering at any of these events that will take place at the end of each quarter, please feel free to contact me.